jarun/buku/README.md

-  -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -z                         show debug information
+  -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -x N                       works with -P, N=1: show only URL, N=2: show URL and tag -z                         show debug information
                              you can either add or update or delete in one instance any other option shows help and exits markit